Home Compare ABBN.SW vs CR

 ABB vs Crane Company: Which Stock Looks Stronger in 2026?

-ABB holds the cleaner structural position, with the lead spread across profitability and growth.
-Crane Company still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with ABB carrying a narrow edge on profitability.
+Crane Company still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ABBN.SW: STOXX 600, CR: Russell 1000).